msep2019/MSEP_2019_2/README.md

 # MSEP_2019_2

-A repository for IoT solution.
+The repository for IoT solution.
 Structure of repository:

 **Projects deployed on IoT Gateway (Raspberry Pi)**